FePhyFoFum/PyPHLAWD/docs/bait_ex.md

 ---
 # Bait Run Example

 The files necessary to run this example can be found in the `examples/baited` directory.
 There is a `baits` directory with a few sequences (not comprehensive) for `ITS`, `matK`, `rbcL`, and `trnLF`.
-With this example, we will conduct a baited run for PyPHLAWD on the `Dipsacales` plant clade.
+With this example, we will conduct a baited run for PyPHLAWD on the `Adoxaceae` plant clade.

 ## Setting things up